Search

 Anonymity Policy

-2. The section allows group authorship of articles as long as the group membership is sufficiently transparent or at least one group member is willing to be listed as an author as well.
-This can be as simple as
+2. The section allows group authorship of articles as long as the group membership is sufficiently transparent and at least one group member is willing to be listed as an author as well.
+This can be as simple as “[Group name], [Individual name], President” to avoid the suggestion that the group member takes sole responsibility for the article.
+Group authorship is limited to 10 authors total to ensure the highest quality writing and editing.

-1. In certain situations, groups may publish anonymously if there is a danger of reprisal from the University.
-This determination is at the discretion of the Editor of Opinions and executive team.
+3. In certain situations, groups may publish anonymously if there is a danger of reprisal from the University.
+This determination is at the discretion of the editors of the Opinion Section and executive team.
+It is extremely rare and should not be expected from submitors.

 Joining the Opinions Section